Chapter 17

 “It’s here,” Emma uttered, gazing north with dreadful foreboding.
 “We’ve no time left.”

 Falling back on instinct, Ellie tried to hunker down, that she might weather the storm.
 Having none of it, John pulled her lead and barked over the wind, “Come on, Ellie!
-Come on, dammit!”
+COME ON, DAMMIT!”

 Taking her turn in the grinder so to speak, Mia drove against the gales with powerful legs, her lower center of gravity being advantageous.